- Release tax-free money from your home with Age Partnership Equity Release

 - Crown

-Tough to finance property titles include properties with legal agreements such as Overage, Clawback, Option, Pre-emption, or any onerous Restrictive Covenant, properties with any kind of structural defect, damp, dry or wet rot, property is uninhabitable, thatched buildings and properties that has never been registered with the land registry.
+Tough-to-finance property titles include properties with legal agreements such as Overage, Clawback, Option, Pre-emption, or any onerous Restrictive Covenant; properties with any structural defect, damp, dry or wet rot; the property is uninhabitable; thatched buildings and properties that have never been registered with the land registry.

 - Canada Life Landlord Voluntary Select Plan